Entropy Symmetrization and High-Order Accurate Entropy Stable Numerical Schemes for Relativistic MHD Equations

 \section{Entropy Conservative Schemes and Entropy Stable Schemes in Two Dimensions}

-The 1D entropy conservative and entropy stable schemes developed in Sect.~\ref{sec:1Dschemes} can be extended to the multidimensional cases on rectangular meshes.
-Without loss of generality, we only present such extension for 2D RMHD equations \eqref{ModRMHD} with $d=2$.
+The 1D entropy conservative schemes and entropy stable schemes developed in Sect.~\ref{sec:1Dschemes} can be easily extended to the multidimensional cases on rectangular meshes.
+This section presents the extension for 2D RMHD equations \eqref{ModRMHD} with $d=2$.
 To avoid confusing subscripts, we will use $(x,y)$ to denote the 2D spatial coordinates.

-Let us consider a uniform 2D Cartesian mesh consisting of grid points $(x_i,y_j)=(i\Delta x, j \Delta y)$ for $i,j \in \mathbb Z$, where both spatial stepsizes $\Delta x$ and $\Delta y$ are given positive constants.
+Let us consider a uniform 2D Cartesian mesh consisting of grid points $(x_i,y_j)=(i\Delta x, j \Delta y)$ for $i,j \in \mathbb Z$, where both spatial step-sizes $\Delta x$ and $\Delta y$ are given positive constants.
 A semi-discrete finite difference scheme for 2D modified RMHD equations \eqref{ModRMHD} can be written as